 Just about every home in the nation has a garbage disposal of some sort.
-Here are some basic tips on garbage disposals that you can do.
+Here are some basic tips on these disposals that you should know.
 Find out the fundamentals of waste disposal unit repair work and keep that money in your pocket where it belongs.

 Another tip is to know where the reset button is on the waste disposal unit.
 The majority of machines will have either a reset button or need an Allen key to reset it.
 This button is generally popped because something gets jammed in the device.
 See to it the power is killed, clear the disposal unit of any obstructions, and then pop the reset.
 As soon as that is done, switch on the power to see if it is working.